MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/validate.md

 ---
 title: Validate an Azure Stack HCI cluster
-description: This how-to guide discusses cluster validation and testing considerations for an existing Azure Stack HCI cluster in Windows Admin Center.
-It includes steps on how to validate networking, the cluster, test storage, and adjust the cluster.
-The article also includes some specific validation scenarios.
+description: This how-to article focuses on why cluster validation is important, and when to run it on an existing Azure Stack HCI cluster.
+The article includes  validation scenarios for troubleshooting an updated server cluster.
 author: JohnCobb1
 ms.author: v-johcob
 ms.topic: article